cyriaca/Cyriaca.Unity.Sdk/README.md

 ## NuGet Outputs

+### Primary Method - Cdproj

+The [Cdproj](https://github.com/cyriaca/Cdproj) UPM package provides a less verbose way to manage NuGet dependencies.
+This package creates a new Editor function, `Tools/Cdproj/Reload NuGet dependencies`.
+Base-level folders, Packages folders, and Library/PackageCache folders are searched for `.cdproj` files that contain the NuGet package references needed in your project.
+All of these are fed into a common csproj that outputs dependencies to `Assets/CdprojNuGet`.

+### Fallback Method - PackageDependencyOutputDirectory

 When the `PackageDependencyOutputDirectory` property is set, a project will output the artifacts for the NuGet packages it references to the specified directory.
 This may be useful in writing code entirely inside a generic .NET ecosystem while explicitly producing assemblies/etc from the packages that Unity projects